gsiscotty/Uptime.Kuma.Monitor.Tools/README.md

 This tool allows you to modify multiple monitor properties (notifications, intervals, retries, groups, tags, etc.) in a single operation.

+**Features:**
+- List mode: View tags, notifications, and groups for monitors without making changes
+- Modify multiple properties in one operation
+- Filter by tags, groups, and active status

 ### kuma-notifications-editor.py

 To run the notification-focused editor: